Christian, Classical, Traditional

 Highlands Latin is a Traditional School.
 In the traditional classroom, a knowledgeable, enthusiastic teacher carefully leads students into an understanding of each subject.
 The traditional classroom is consistent with human nature and the experience of many decades has demonstrated its superiority over the modern child-centered classroom.

 Learn more about the flagship school, Highlands Latin School in Louisville, KY, here.

 Angel Pregont (L) & Jessica Phillips (R)

 Jessica Phillips-Jessica is a Tennessee native who lives with her husband and four children in Goodlettsville.
 She attended Lipscomb University in Nashville and received her B.A. in Bible with a double minor in Greek and English.
-Homeschooling since 2010, she has particularly enjoyed the last four years delving into classical education with her children using Memoria Press.
-She is the Director of the annual Sodalitas Gathering, the Memoria Press conference for homeschool parents.
+Homeschooling since 2010, she has particularly enjoyed delving into classical education with her children using Memoria Press.
+She is the creator of the annual Sodalitas Gathering, the Memoria Press conference for homeschool parents.
 Jessica is an avid reader, a people-connector, and treasure-seeker of beautiful things in the natural world.

 Angel Pregont-Angel lives in East Nashville with her husband and five children, and she has been homeschooling since 2005.
 A graduate of the University of Tennessee, Knoxville, Angel received her B.A. in History with a minor in Business.
 She then attended graduate school at Indiana University, receiving a Master’s degree in College Student Personnel Administration.
 Before moving to Nashville and starting a family, Angel worked in Financial Aid at Indiana University and in Residence Life at Indiana Wesleyan University.
 Her love of education naturally led to a desire to homeschool her children.
 She enjoys reading, being outside, and drinking coffee on her porch in the mornings.